oconnor663/jacko.io/posts/async_two.md

 [`Vec::remove`]: https://doc.rust-lang.org/std/vec/struct.Vec.html#method.remove

-Having seen `Foo` above, there's really nothing new here.
-From the outside, it seemed like magic that we could run all these child futures at the same time, but on the inside, all we're doing is calling `poll` on the elements of a `Vec`.
-What makes this work is that each call to `poll` returns quickly, and that when we return `Pending` ourselves, we get polled again later.
+Having seen `Foo` above, there's nothing new here.
+From the outside, running all these futures at the same time seemed like magic, but on the inside, all we're doing is calling `poll` on the elements of a `Vec`.
+This is the other side of the compromise: It works because `poll` returns quickly, and `poll` knows that if it returns `Pending` we'll call it again later.

 Note that we're taking a shortcut by ignoring the outputs of child futures.[^payload] We're getting away with this because we only use our version